-Suicide, death attitudes, existential psychology, theory formalization, mathematical and computational modeling, digital phenotyping, scalable treatments, metascience
+Suicide, death concepts, existential psychology, theory formalization, mathematical and computational modeling, ecological momentary assessment, scalable interventions, metascience

 Boston College, 2021-2023